GoneUp/go-pingen-sdk/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/goneup/go-pingen-sdk?style=plastic)

-A personal hobby project that implements the API of postal provider [pingen.com](https://www.pingen.com).
+A personal hobby project that implements the API of postal provider [pingen.com](https://www.pingen.com) in Go.

 **Not affiliated in any way with pingen.com**